 As the oldest high school and only all-girls’ Catholic high school in San Diego, the Academy of Our Lady of Peace (OLP) is committed to providing young women unparalleled leadership opportunities in an innovative learning environment, amongst a community that celebrates a diverse culture of sisterhood.
-Sponsored by the Sisters of St. Joseph of Carondelet (CSJ), the school continues to preserve their legacy, although the Sisters are no longer on campus, in which girls become “women of heart, women of faith, and women of courage.”
-The OLP tradition has thrived for 138 years as the school’s leadership has responded to the needs of the times, iterating along the way, to ensure young women are provided an education rooted in excellence.
-The juxtaposition of being both the oldest school, while simultaneously being a school committed to offering a visionary and innovative curriculum to young women, is what sets OLP apart!
+Sponsored by the Sisters of St. Joseph of Carondelet (CSJ), the school continues to preserve their legacy, in which girls become “women of heart, women of faith, and women of courage.”
+Although the Sisters are no longer on campus, the OLP tradition has thrived for 138 years as the school’s leadership has responded to the needs of the times, ensuring that young women are provided an education rooted in excellence.
+This is what sets OLP apart!

-That can be felt from the moment you step foot into the newly renovated historic buildings.
 Our historic campus was built in the early 1920’s and features a library, event center, amphitheater, weight & conditioning spaces, athletic facilities, dance studio, and an expansive North Terrace Lawn.
 Newly renovated for the 2020-21 school year are Esther Sanfilippo Navarra Hall and Shiley Center for Science and Innovation.
 Navarra Hall has been modernized with additional ADA-accessible classrooms, collaborative work spaces, TV production studio, student commons, and critical infrastructure improvements.
 Shiley Hall is now equipped with state-of-the-art engineering and science labs that are ADA-accessible and prepared to educate students in high-caliber STEM courses.
-The school intends to break ground in June 2021 on a new 20,000-square-foot state of the art Academic Building with a 5,000-square-foot Library and Learning Center, and a Performing Arts Complex, with an anticipated completion of Winter 2022.
-Added in 2015, the campus also has two dining options: Pilot Café and Common Grounds, both managed by local restaurateur and alumnae parent, The French Gourmet.
+The school intends to break ground by October 2021 on a new 20,000-square-foot state of the art Academic Building with a 5,000-square-foot Library and Learning Center, and a Performing Arts Complex, with an anticipated completion of Winter 2022.
+Added in 2015, the campus also has two dining options: Pilot Café and Common Grounds, both managed by local restaurateur and alumna parent, The French Gourmet.

 The Lasting Legacy of the CSJ Sisters